kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 You can contact me on [@kogakure:matrix.org](https://matrix.to/#/@kogakure:matrix.org).

+### Status 📱 🖥

+[Status](https://status.im/) is a new completely decentralized instant messaging app.
+It’s also a crypto wallet and a Web3 browser.
+No phone, email, or username is needed to use it.
+You can choose a random unique id at the first start.
+I think it’s a very pretty messenger and it’s easy to share the own (complete anonymous) [profile](https://join.status.im/u/0x046ef708e10d74f71a3294f6bb4b96f0731c6a39bd9abd0993ddfd0015500d3c0dda98b351b2685b9f0e0e57d71cba8149d494f801956a051e77d15d963dc74b81).

 ### Session 📱 🖥

-[Session](https://getsession.org/) is a new messenger with an interesting security model.
+[Session](https://getsession.org/) is a new decentralized messenger with an interesting security model.
 It collects no meta data.
 Not even your phone number or email.
 You are completely anonymous.
 The first time you use it you get a session key.
 You can save a backup for this session to restore it on another device.
 To contact another person all you need is have the public session key.
 The chat is routed through a onion routing network which makes it nearly impossible to leave any footprint.
 It’s open source and censorship resitant.

+### Brave Talk 🌐

+[Brave Talk](https://talk.brave.com/) is a way to have unlimited video calls with up to 4 people for free.
+No download of any app needed.

 ### Jitsi Meet 📱 🌐